abrarmudhir/abrarmudhir.github.io/_posts/2020-01-01-experience-atlantis-solutions.md

 Telecommunications Systems Management Information System (ARTES MIS) project.

 **ACHIEVEMENTS**:
-- > __Project: ARTES MIS__ - Introduced a Java-based full-stack application to manage 350+ research and development
-      activities within the ARTES MIS project for the TIA Directorate.
-Deployment on Kubernetes.
+- > __Project: ARTES MIS__ - Developed a Java and Spring Boot backend API, along with a JSF front-end application, to manage 350+ research and development activities within the ARTES MIS project for the TIA Directorate.
 - > __BAU: Best Practices Rollout__ - Created secure, clean code on ESA cloud infrastructure, providing user training, and resolving technical issues.
 Migrated applications to a common environment for tools harmonization across TIA, contributing to knowledge exchange with team members and IT professionals.